Xpado-star/MICB-475-Team-2/README.md

 ### Visualization of sequences on view.qiime.org
 John - All high quality reads throughout.
 Setting a standard of 30 for median quality score, no trimming is required.
 251 is the trimming parameter and the length of all of the sequences.

-## February 12, 2024
-John - Uploaded new pd_metadata_treatment.tsv to server.
-Compiled table, taxa bar plots, and no mitochondria no chloroplast table as viewable .qzv files with new pd_metadata_treatment.tsv file.

-John - Using table-no-mitochondria-no-chloroplast_treatment.qzv, we found a maximum sampling depth of 5421 in order to retain at least 6 samples in all treatment categories.
-Alpha-rarefaction curve displayed that 5421 falls under the plateau.